 For many homeowners, the final decision around the solar equipment you choose rests on cost.
 The total price you pay for a solar energy system with Trina Solar panels will vary depending on the other equipment (such as inverters and mounts) used in the installation, as well as the characteristics of your roof.

-This means that, for an average 6 kW system, your gross cost (before you subtract any tax credits or other incentives) would be anywhere from $15,720 to $18,840.
+This means that, for a 6 kW system, your gross cost (before you subtract any tax credits or other incentives) would be anywhere from $14,880 to $18,960.
 Additionally, most homeowners end up paying much less than the total gross cost.
-With the 26 percent federal tax credit for solar, which everyone is eligible for, a 6 kW system with Trina Solar would cost anywhere from $11,633 to $13,942.
+With the 26 percent federal tax credit for solar, which everyone is eligible for, a 6 kW system with Trina Solar would cost anywhere from $11,011 to $14,030.
 There are plenty of state-level solar incentives and rebates that can help you reduce upfront costs even further.

 While Trina Solar panels don’t offer industry-leading efficiency or performance, they are a leading brand in terms of total solar installations across the world.
 The company is also featured in some of the least expensive solar quotes offered to solar shoppers in the EnergySage Solar Marketplace, and can be a smart choice for homeowners who are interested in an economical solar panel installation.